 Caramel Cinnamon Coconut Krispie (My favorite!)

 I love the warmth of the cinnamon and the extra crunch of the rice krispies cereal in this granola bar variation.
-They are probably the least showy of all the variations I made, by for me, they have the best flavor.
+They are probably the least showy of all the variations I made, but for me, they have the best flavor.

 Decrease the oats in the base granola bar recipe to 2 cups, omit the nuts altogether, and add 1 cup rice krispies cereal.
 Stir in ½ teaspoon cinnamon, ¼ cup shredded sweetened coconut, and ½ cup caramel bits before pressing into the pan.